young woman playing with two children

 ECEs may also supervise and mentor others, including ECEAs and students.

 ECEs and ECEAs use the B.C.
-Early Learning Framework to guide their work.
-They must keep up the standards set out in B.C.’s Child Care Licensing Regulation.
+Early Learning Framework to guide their work and maintain the standards set out in B.C.’s Child Care Licensing Regulation.

 Earnings